 Asana works from the top-down to give managers and executives a clear view of how their project is operating.
 One of their most useful features is their Calendar Overview, where multiple members can follow the progress of various tasks.
 An additional perk; the Calendar Overview can also be synced with Google Calendar, making it easy for any gmail user to access project updates.
 Take advantage of Asana's unique organization strategy to juggle meetings, fundraising strategies, event planning, or grant applications.

 Asana is free for up to 15 team members.
-For teams with more than 15 staff, the pricing is $50 per month with additional access to other key features such as the ability to create private teams.
+For teams with more than 15 members, the pricing is $50 per month which includes additional features such as the ability to create private teams.

 The Problem: Social Media Management